crlhbs/Group1_MarketingStrategy/README.md

 #### Jupyter Notebooks
 * **Cleaning_EDA**: Includes the main part of data pre-processing as well of the Exploratory data analysis.
 It was also used to merge the 4 datasets that were given for this work, and created an output dataset ('combined_themepark_dataset.csv') that was then used in the hypotheses testing files 'Testing_H1'-4.
 * **Testing_H1,...,H4**: In these notebooks, the level 1 hypotheses were tested.
 The four files are split up into the different themes of our hypotheses (sentiment, time, emoji, post type).
-* **Multi-level_Analysis**: This file includes the multilevel model that has been used to test our level 2 hypotheses.
-The pymer4 library was utilized here.
+* **Multi-level_Analysis**: This file includes the multilevel model that has been used to test our level 2 hypotheses (mainly H5a-e).
+The pymer4 library by E. Jolly was utilized here.

 #### Datasets (folders, CSV-files)
 * **01_original theme park dataset**: This folder includes the 4 datasets that were given at the beginning of this course.